LamFra/AEGADT/README.md

-# CADS: Comparison between Algorithms executed on Datasets and Streams
+# CTGA: Comparison between Traditional and Genetic training Algorithms
 ## Objectives
 The aim of this paper is to use evolutionary algorithms, such as genetic algorithms, to grow decision trees without the use of classical learning algorithms,